-The Nomination Committee reviews at least annually and recommends for approval to the Board the Board Nomination Policy.
+C.2.5 The Nomination Committee reviews at least once every two years the Board Nomination Policy which is subject to the Board's approval.
 It also identifies and recommends, for the approval of the Board or the General Meeting, where required, candidates as members of the Board, including the current Board members at the conclusion of their specified term of office, taking into consideration the Board Nomination Policy.
 The Nomination Committee at each Board appointment reviews the composition of the Board Committees and proposes their membership to the Board for approval save for the composition of the Audit Committee, whose members are appointed by the General Meeting following relevant proposal by the Board.

-Moreover, the Nomination Committee ratifies the appointment of senior executives, excluding the Heads of Group Internal Audit and Group Compliance who are appointed by the Audit Committee and the Chief Risk Officer who is appointed by the Board Risk Committee, following in both cases consultation with the Nomination Committee.
+C.2.6 The Nomination Committee ratifies the appointment of senior executives, excluding the Heads of Group Internal Audit and Group Compliance who are appointed by the Board following the proposal of the Audit Committee, and the Chief Risk Officer who is appointed by the Board following the proposal of the Board Risk Committee, following in both cases consultation with the Nomination Committee.
 The appointment of the Chief Financial Officer is subject to HFSF's representative approval.
 The Nomination Committee consults with the Audit Committee and the Chairperson of the Board, regarding the Audit Committee's proposal to the Board for the appointment of the Anti-Money Laundering Officer of the Bank.
 Also, the Nomination Committee reviews the succession planning for the senior executives and informs the Board accordingly.

-Additionally, the Nomination Committee decides on a target for the representation of the underrepresented gender in the Board, prepares a Board of Directors Diversity Policy on how to meet this target and recommends it to the Board for approval.
+C.2.7 Additionally, the Nomination Committee decides on a target for the representation of the underrepresented gender in the Board, prepares a Board of Directors Diversity Policy on how to meet this target and recommends it to the Board for approval.

-The Nomination Committee, also, ratifies the composition and members of the Committees established by the CEO.
+C.2.8 The Nomination Committee, also, is notified ex-post of the composition and members of the Committees established by the CEO.

-Furthermore, the Nomination Committee ratifies the selection of candidates as members of the Board of Directors of Group's subsidiaries, prior to their election.
+C.2.9 Furthermore, the Nomination Committee ratifies the selection of candidates, other than Eurobank Group employees, as members of the Board of Directors of significant Group's subsidiaries, prior to their election.

-Finally, in performing its duties, the Nomination Committee considers actual or potential conflicts of interest of the Board members and assesses the need for escalation to the Board, and shall, to the extent possible and on an ongoing basis, take into account the need to ensure that the Board's decision making is not dominated by any one individual or small group of individuals in a manner that is detrimental to the interests of the Bank.
+C.2.10 Finally, in performing its duties, the Nomination Committee considers actual, potential or perceived conflicts of interest of the Board members and assesses the need for escalation to the Board, and shall, to the extent possible and on an ongoing basis, take into account the need to ensure that the Board's decision making is not dominated by any one individual or small group of individuals in a manner that is detrimental to the interests of the Bank.
 In any case, the Committee should take under consideration the legal and regulatory framework.

-C.2.5 The Bank's Directors Report, in its Corporate Governance Statement, describes Nomination Committee's work during the previous year.
+C.2.11 The Bank's Directors Report, in its Corporate Governance Statement, describes Nomination Committee's work during the previous year.